Shop Ding Xiang Forms and Sizes of Bulk Herbs Below

 Ding Xiang Benefits and Information

 Ding Xiang is a popular spice in many cuisines, however it is also a traditional Chinese medicinal herb with a wide range of beneficial health benefits.
-Traditionally Ding Xiang warms the middle engergizers, check adverse flow of qi, dispel cold to ease pain, warm the kidneys and reinforce yang.
+Traditionally Ding Xiang warms the middle energizers, check adverse flow of qi, dispel cold to ease pain, warm the kidneys and reinforce yang.
 Ding Xiang supports sexual health, promotes healthy digestive function, benefits the upper respiratory system, and supports oral health.
-It has antibacterial, antifungal, analgesic and expectoarnat effects.
-Ding Xiang Properties: Acrid, warm Ding Xiang Channels / Meridians: Kidney, Spleen, Stomach Ding Xiang Naturally Occurring Components: Eugenol, acetyl eugenol, caryophyllene, eugenin, eugenitin, isoeugenitin, isoeugenitol, eugenilin, oleanolic acid, rhamnetin kaempherol
+It has antibacterial, antifungal, analgesic and expectorant effects.
+Ding Xiang Herb Category: Herbs that Warm the Interior and Expel Cold Ding Xiang Properties: Acrid, warm Ding Xiang Channels / Meridians: Kidney, Spleen, Stomach Ding Xiang Naturally Occurring Components: Eugenol, acetyl eugenol, caryophyllene, eugenin, eugenitin, isoeugenitin, isoeugenitol, eugenilin, oleanolic acid, rhamnetin kaempherol

 DISCLAIMER: This web site is intended for information only.
 It is not to be used to diagnosis, treat, cure, or in place of medical supervision.
 Consult with your Naturopathic Doctor, or health care professional.
 FDA has not evaluated this statement and these products, are not intended for prevention, treatment, cure or mitigation of disease.